This thread was archived. Please ask a new question if you need help.

 We will need more details about what you are doing.
 Memory problems are often due to combinations of sites used and software extensions.

-Consider trying Firefox in Firefox's Troubleshoot Firefox issues using Safe Mode (but do not make changes when you see the listed options, just click on continue), and with all plugins disabled. (or all except any named plugin essential to whatever the use is).
+Consider trying Firefox in Firefox's Diagnose Firefox issues using Troubleshoot Mode (but do not make changes when you see the listed options, just click on continue), and with all plugins disabled. (or all except any named plugin essential to whatever the use is).

 Note you can key in about:memory, into the location bar, on recent firefox releases that gives important information about current memory usage.